 Market research is an overarching term for gathering information from you customers about your business, and focus groups are one way to conduct market research.

-Whether your focus group is there to give feedback on a product or service or help you assess how your brand stands out in your competitive landscape, thought-provoking, open-ended questions are essential to a productive discussion.
+Whether your focus group's goal is to give feedback on a product or service or help you assess how your brand stands out in your competitive landscape, thought-provoking, open-ended questions are essential to a productive discussion.

-Here, we've pulled together 53 questions you can ask in your next focus group to pull the most interesting and useful insights you can out of your participants.
+Here, we have compiled the most insightful questions you can ask in your next focus group to get the best insights from your participants.

-Simply copy-and-paste the questions you like below into the notetaking template for a ready-to-go, printable document you can bring to the session.
+Copy-and-paste the questions you like below into this note taking template for a ready-to-go, printable document you can bring to the session.

 Before diving into deeper questions, it's best to warm up the group with a couple of open-ended questions that allow participants to get to know each other a little bit.
-Participants should be able to decide how much they want to share with the group -- don't force anyone to share something they may not feel comfortable sharing.
+Participants should have the liberty to decide how much they want to share with the group.
+Don’t force anyone to share something they may not feel comfortable sharing.

 Here are a few questions you might ask to build trust:

-The most helpful insights that come out of focus groups are often the most specific points.
-Challenge your participants to reflect more on the points they've made if you hear something that you're curious about.
+The most helpful insights that come from focus groups are often the most specific points.
+Challenge your participants to reflect on their comments if something sparks your curiosity.
 For instance: